UCBoulder/PHYS-4430/raw-content/gaussian-beams-2-raw.md

 For additional information, you may want to review the [Execution Structures: Detailed Explanation](http://www.ni.com/pdf/labview101/us/execstructures_explanation.pdf).

-# Part 2 - Interfacing LabVIEW with Hardware
+# Interfacing LabVIEW with Hardware

 In part 2 of this week's lab, you will learn how to connect a USB DAQ (data acquisition) device to your computer and test to see if it is working properly using the NI-DAQmx driver and NI-MAX.
 [This screencast](https://www.youtube.com/watch?v=IuiG1LNCrpI) might be of help.